nexusformat/definitions/manual/source/introduction.rst

 would contain lines similar to the following:

 .. compound::

+	.. _fig.ex-simple.c:

-    .. rubric:: Figure: Simple example of reading data using the NeXus API
+    .. rubric:: Simple example of reading data using the NeXus API

     .. literalinclude:: examples/ex-simple.c
         :tab-width: 4